If you're like most business owners, you want to diversify your income and find new ways to grow your business.

 Adding additional domains to your Shopify store

-At last, there’s one small thing that might get you confused with opening an additional Shopify store.
+At last, one small thing might confuse you with opening an additional Shopify store.

-If you only want to link other domains to your main Shopify store domain, you don’t need an additional Shopify subscription.
+You don't need an additional Shopify subscription if you only want to link other domains to your main Shopify store domain.

 You can add up to 20 domains to your Shopify store through the Shopify Admin at Settings -> Domains -> Connect existing domain:

 4 Tips for efficiently managing multiple Shopify stores

 Anyone who has ever managed more than one Shopify store knows that keeping track of everything can be challenging.